jamf/Setup-Manager/Docs/Webhooks.md

 ### Microsoft Teams

 When you set up [an incoming webhook workflow with Microsoft Teams](https://support.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498) the json payload is expected in a certain format.

+**Important Note:** _The Teams Workflow Webhook URL will contain ampersands `&`.
+Since configuration profiles are XML files, you need to escape/replace all ampersands in the URL with the XML escape sequence `&amp;`._

 Use this webhook format in the Setup Manager profile:

 ```xml
 <dict>